chartbeat-labs/textacy/README.rst

 - Stream text, json, csv, and spaCy binary data to and from disk
 - Clean and normalize raw text, *before* analyzing it
-- Explore included corpora of Congressional speeches and Supreme Court decisions, or stream documents from standard Wikipedia pages and Reddit comments datasets
+- Explore a variety of included datasets, with both text data and metadata from Congressional speeches to historical literature to Reddit comments
 - Access and filter basic linguistic elements, such as words and ngrams, noun chunks and sentences
 - Extract named entities, acronyms and their definitions, direct quotations, key terms, and more from documents
 - Compare strings, sets, and documents by a variety of similarity metrics